zzz47zzz/codebase-for-incremental-learning-with-llm/README.md

 Then, download the raw dataset to the folder *dataset/{dataset-name}*.
 For example, download the clinc150 to the folder *dataset/clinc150*.
 The raw datasets can be downloaded [here](https://drive.google.com/file/d/1mTHRNf6rH6cr4wx_sIO0bpK7hCd3hRQ5/view?usp=drive_link).
+We note that the raw data of Conept-1K is in *dataset/concept_1k*.
+The preprocessed Concept-1K for 10 step incremental learning is in *dataset/concept_1k_task10*.
+The whole Concept-1K is in *dataset/concept_1k_task1*.

 Next, exceute the *preprocess_dataset.sh*.
 It will automatically preprocess 8 default datasets for reproducing results ('topic3datasets','clinc150','banking77', 'fewrel','tacred','conll2003','fewnerd','i2b2','ontonotes5') and create new folders in *datasets/{dataset-for-continual-learning-name}* automatically (e.g.,*backing_task7*).